What is salary sacrifice?

 Salary sacrifice enables you to exchange part of your salary for a non-cash benefit from your employer, such as increased pension contributions.

-Salary sacrifice is commonly used to boost your pension, but you can also give up salary in return for benefits such as bikes, childcare vouchers, mobile phones and bus passes.
+Salary sacrifice is commonly used to boost your pension, but you can also give up salary in return for benefits such as bikes, mobile phones and bus passes.

 Salary sacrifice options vary, as employers must choose to opt into a scheme.
 Check with your employer to see which salary sacrifice schemes are on offer – if any.

 You’ll sign a salary sacrifice contract with your employer, where you agree to forgo a certain amount of pay in return for certain benefit.

 The amount can vary depending on what the salary sacrifice is for, and what terms your employer has in place.